 Instead of forming a community around our common need to overcome the toughest situations we all face, we indulge our obsessions with small details instead.
 Specialization is valuable, but if we want design to become easier, we have to help each other solve shared situations that make design hard, like explaining what we do, growing influence and getting better at persuading powerful people to use our knowledge.

 The business of events and books is rewarded for specialization, everyone wants to feel like they’ve found their little tribe, but staying on safe turf works against us if we want to impact the world at large.
 I want a better world and I think you do too.
-To get it we have to we sometimes make design harder than it needs to be and if we work together it makes it easier.
+It helps to remember that sometimes we make design harder than it needs to be.

 How can designers collaborate in an industry where they are highly protective of their designs, especially concerning patenting and marketing.
 The infighting between designers often stems from the need to safeguard their creative processes and, regardless of the outcomes, to give themselves and their designs a sense of value.